 If you’ve done any research on starting a business, you’re likely familiar with the elevator pitch: a concise, compelling statement describing your business.
 You should be able to give a potential client your elevator speech in no more than 30 seconds.
 Although this technique may be more common in traditional business, it will help highlight what’s important about your personal brand and share information quickly with others.

-Create a Personal Website
+3. Create a Professional Website

 A credible website is the backbone of a good brand.
 Your website will likely be the first place potential clients look when they’re researching your credentials, so make sure it is well written, up-to-date, and professional.
 The quality of your website often speaks to the quality of your work, so be sure to employ professional design help if needed, and ask for candid feedback from friends and colleagues.